-You will taste more than finely crafted, peat-forward Whisky in Longrow Single Malt Peated Whisky ... you will taste five generations of family pride.
+You will taste more than just finely crafted, peat-forward Whisky in Longrow Single Malt Peated Whisky...

 If you love Whisky tradition you will love Springbank Distillery